DataTalksClub/docs/ml-zoomcamp-2025/success.md

 Active learning is crucial for this hands-on course.
 Code along with lectures and experiment with variations to test your understanding.
 For instance, when working through the car price prediction in Module 2, try different features or preprocessing techniques to see how they affect model performance.

 Homework is published under `cohorts/2025/{module}` in the course GitHub repository, with submission forms shared in Slack.
 While homework doesn't count toward certification, completing assignments on time helps gauge your comprehension.
+Learn more in our [Assignments and Scoring](assignments-and-scoring.html) guide.
 After each deadline passes, the submission form closes automatically.

 Publish all your code to public GitHub repositories with clear documentation and meaningful commit messages like `feat: implement logistic regression for churn prediction` rather than generic `homework submission`.